 - Data APIs to enable you to use your in-house BI systems with your controls data

-Read on to discover Trintech’s Record to Report Automation Framework Pillar 3 – 3rd Party RPA Connectors.
+Read on to discover Trintech’s System of Integration – 3rd Party RPA Connectors.

 Written by: Michael Ross, Chief Product Officer at Trintech